- Cancer Information

 Keep a diary

-You can use a paper diary or smartphone app to keep track of appointments and side effects, and highlight missing information.
-This will also be a useful record in the future (especially if you are seeing different professionals in different locations).
+You can use a paper diary or smartphone app to keep track of appointments and side effects.
+This will also be a useful record in the future (especially if you are seeing different health professionals).

 Update your affairs